jtgrasse/Predicting_MSW/README.md

 # About Dataset

 This GitHub repository contains compiled data from published waste characterization studies with intent for training waste composition prediction models.
-The data is first used in a study published in the journal *Waste Management* DOI: 10.1016/j.wasman.2024.12.002
+The data is first used in a study published in the journal *Waste Management* DOI: 10.1016/j.wasman.2024.12.002.
+Additionally for reproducibility, this repository includes the predictors (independent data) that were used for training and testing the model described in the aformentioned paper.

+# Municipal Solid Waste Composition Data

-## Data Collection Methodology
+## Collection Methodology

 The data available is contained in reports that we refer to as *waste characterization studies*; these reports are often titled similarly.
 The data is pulled from these reports, where each data point is an estimated percentage breakdown of the waste stream into various material categories for a particular geographic area and year.
 Some reports provide multiple data points, such as data for each county within a state.
 The project team manually extracted this data from the publicly available report PDFs.
 Since different reports often use unique sets of material categories, the team translated the data into a standardized characterization.
 This process is detailed in the aforementioned paper.